trstns/ZENworksBundleManagement/README.md

 * **Publish-ZENworksBundle** Publish a sandbox version of a bundle to a new version.
 * **Remove-ZENworksBundle** Remove one or more bundles.
 * **Remove-ZENworksBundleAction** Remove one or more bundle actions from an existing bundle.
+* **Remove-ZENworksBundleVersion** Remove one or more versions from an existing bundle.

 ### Add-ZENworksBundleAction